-The updates ("Set" commands) sent to the honey-checker need to be authenticated, so that the honey-checker doesn't incorrectly update its database.
+The updates ("Set" commands) sent to the honeychecker need to be authenticated, so that the honeychecker doesn't incorrectly update its database.

-The requests ("Check" commands) sent to the honey-checker also need to be authenticated, so that the adversary can't query the honeychecker and cause an alarm to be raised.
+The requests ("Check" commands) sent to the honeychecker also need to be authenticated, so that the adversary cannot query the honeychecker so as to cause an alarm to be raised.
 The replies from the honeychecker should be authenticated, so that the computer system doesn't improperly allow the adversary to login.